bem/bem-components/common.blocks/popup/popup.en.md

 `popup` block supports nested stucture of multiple simultaneous popups.
 It means you can open popup (child) within another popup (parent) with the parent popup remaining opened.

-If `autoscalable` modifier is specified, mouse click outside the parent popup area hides it and all its child automatically.
+If `autoclosable` modifier is specified, mouse click outside the parent popup area hides it and all its child automatically.

 Child popup blocks can be regarded as a chain of `1` → `2` → `3` → `4`.
 By clicking on the second element of a chain, third and forth will be closed.
 By clicking on the first – the second, third and forth will be closed.
 Clicking outside any popup area of the chain elements will close all popups.